Napoli wins first Serie A title in 33 years after securing draw at Udinese - KESQ

 Others set off fireworks and flares in the streets as crowds gathered together in the hope of watching their side finally secure the title — Napoli had squandered an opportunity on Sunday after it unexpectedly drew against Salernitana in front of home support.

-Had Napoli won that game Luciano Spalletti’s team would have become the earliest team to win the Serie A title in history — with six games remaining in the league season
+Had Napoli won that game Luciano Spalletti’s side would have become the earliest team to win the Serie A title in history — with six games remaining in the league season.

 Thursday’s first-half didn’t go to plan for Napoli, though, when it found itself 1-0 down at the break after Lovric’s brilliant strike in the 13th minute.